sarthakSocial/Hub-doc/docs/architecture/smart-contracts/overview.md

 ### 1. Id Registry

 - **Address:** `0x00000000fc6c5f01fc30151999387bb99a9f489b`
 - **Functionality:** The Id Registry is responsible for creating, transferring, and recovering SoCon accounts.
-Each account is uniquely identified by a Socon ID (fid) assigned to an Ethereum address during registration.
+Each account is uniquely identified by a Socon ID (sid) assigned to an Ethereum address during registration.
 Users can transfer their accounts freely, and a recovery address can be specified to transfer the account at any time.

 ### 2. Storage Registry